kubernetes-sigs/lws/site/content/en/docs/reference/leaderworkerset.v1.md

 <code>int32</code>
 </td>
 <td>
-   <p>The number of pods per subgroup.
+   <p>subGroupSize is the number of pods per subgroup.
 This value is immutable,
 and must not be greater than LeaderWorkerSet.Spec.Size.
 Size must be divisible by subGroupSize in which case the subgroups will be of equal size.
 Or size - 1 is divisible